wjd3/librai/README.md

 - **Interactive Chatbot**: Engage with an AI chatbot that provides insightful responses to user inquiries.
 - **Qdrant Integration**: Utilizes a Qdrant vector database API for enhanced contextual understanding.
 - **Responsive Design**: Built with Tailwind CSS for a modern and responsive user interface.
-- **Dark Mode Support**: Automatically adapts to user preferences for light or dark themes.
+- **Theme Customization**: Offers a variety of themes, allowing users to personalize their experience with options for light, dark, and minimal aesthetics.

 ## Prerequisites